SakRoi/SakRoi/README.md

-- 👋 Hi, I’m @SakRoi, a finnish junior developer from Oulu with previous experience with C++, Javascript and Python
+- 👋 Hi, I’m @SakRoi, a Finnish junior developer from Oulu with previous experience with C, C++, Python, and just a touch of Javascript and HTML/CSS
-- I will be using this to publish my projects as I learn how to code better
+- I will be using this to publish my projects as I study to become a better coder